 Taking advantage of social media sites like Pinterest and Facebook (Generally whichever platform your customers rely on the most) can have a huge impact on your sales.

-A lot of people use places like these to store their lists or note down products, which on Pinterest can be made public so others can find inspiration in your wishes.
+A lot of people use places like these to store their lists, note down products, and even tag their friends, on most platforms, such as Pinterest, these can be made public so others can find inspiration in your wishes.

 This is also a great place to post your promotions and sales for your upcoming events.
 Link your landing and seasonal pages to encourage higher visibility.